 - Share link to this event: This will create a link to the event that you can share with other members of your organization without making them register as new users.

 Reviewing and setting constraints among dozens of properties in hundreds of events takes time and is cumbersome.
 We found that property specifications, such as their type or whether they are required or not, are often shared across events or have a sensible default.
-That’s why you can use the Properties tab directly to edit property specifications in bulk.
+That’s why you can use the Properties tab directly to edit property specifications or even delete all those properties that haven’t shown any traffic in bulk.

 Moreover, the properties tab allows you to easily answer questions like “Are we sending the site id to Segment?”, making the process of visualizing the data you are sending to each destination quicker and straightforward.